sarah-gutierrez/sprint-4/README.md

 Render link can also be accessed at https://sprint-4-1-1ot0.onrender.com/

 # Version History
+0.3 2025-03-25:
+- Additional data preprocessing performed to handle outliers and missing data.
+- Additional interactive features to rendering and comments added to both jupyter and app.py.

 0.2 2025-24-03:
 - Removed atlair and scipy packages from requirements.txt.
 - README.md: More information provided on repository and instructions.